Microsoft/azure-docs.cs-cz/articles/azure-monitor/app/status-monitor-v2-api-reference.md

 ## <a name="get-applicationinsightsmonitoringconfig"></a>Get-ApplicationInsightsMonitoringConfig

-Získá konfigurační soubor a vytiskne hodnoty do konzoly.
+Načte konfigurační soubor a vytiskne hodnoty do konzoly.

 ### <a name="examples"></a>Příklady